-You are already surrounded by quality websites and startup apps, which makes a high-profile online presence simply compulsory.
-It may have been an option in the past, but you don’t get to choose anymore: if you want users to take your business seriously, you need to go out there and to be remembered.
+You are already surrounded by quality startup website design and startup apps, which makes a high-profile online presence simply compulsory.
+It may have been an option in the past, but you don’t get to choose anymore: if you want users to take your business seriously, you need to go out there and be remembered.

-Let’s check a few design tips for startups, and see how you can strengthen your brand, attract more visitors, obtain higher conversion rates, and overall – succeed.
+Let’s check a few tips for startup website design, and see how you can strengthen your brand, attract more visitors, obtain higher conversion rates, and overall – succeed.

 Fuel your web design fascination with these curated design resources.